Hemorrhagic Stroke in Emergency Medicine Medication

 Medication Summary

-The goals of pharmacotherapy for hemorrhagic stroke are to reduce morbidity and to prevent complications.
-Medications used in the treatment of acute stroke include anticonvulsants such as diazepam to prevent seizure recurrence, antihypertensive agents such as labetalol to reduce BP and other risk factors of heart disease, and osmotic diuretics such as mannitol to decrease intracranial pressure in the subarachnoid space.
+Medications used in the treatment of acute stroke include anticonvulsants such as diazepam, to prevent seizure recurrence; antihypertensive agents such as labetalol, to reduce blood pressure (BP) and other risk factors for heart disease; and osmotic diuretics such as mannitol, to decrease intracranial pressure in the subarachnoid space.

 Class Summary